Team members

 Conservation biologist – Université d’Antananarivo.

 Sidonie is a Malagasy biologist, particularly interested in wildlife.
 Interacting with nature drives her desire to learn more about it and protect it.
 She aspires to improve the relationship between the local community and researchers, both Malagasy and foreign.
-This year, working with me as a research assistant is another opportunity for her to reinforce her field experience and further shape her career as a biologist.
+Working with me as a research assistant is another opportunity for her to reinforce her field experience and data management, as well as further shape her career as a biologist.

 Direct contact